ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 We do *not* provide an `explicit` conversion from an `aligned_accessor` with less alignment to an `aligned_accessor` with more alignment.
-As we explain below, we think that if users need to do this conversion, they likely have a design problem.
+As we explain below, we think that if users need to do this conversion very often, then they likely have a design problem.

 The `is_sufficiently_aligned` function checks whether a pointer has sufficient alignment to be used correctly with the class.